karellat/Swarm/diary.md

 	* Mineral Refactor implemented
 	* Mineral Entity (with capacity of created Fuel, and cycles to refactor)
 	* Mineral Refactor tested
+	* mortality and health of RobotEntity
+	* map have to check Alive of robot